Introduction

 -

-- All the testing is carried out using various testing techniques, such as manual testing, automated testing, and exploratory testing.
+- All testing is carried out using various techniques, including manual, automated, and exploratory testing.

 Levels of Software Testing